 Headings make text stand out and help people scan your document - but don't create them manually by using bold, underlining or making text bigger!

 Use the heading styles offered by the software you're using - in Word the Styles are in the Home menu.

-Using the headings to generate an automatic table of contents can benefit everyone.
-In Word, find the Table of Contents option under the References menu.
+- Create an automated table of contents from headings in Word: find Table of Contents in the References menu.

-Heading styles are an essential navigation aid if you need the content read aloud.
-Blind people or those with low vision may use screen reader software, which can read out all the headings to help them efficiently locate topics of interest.
+Headings are an essential navigation aid for blind or low vision people, who may use screen reader software to read out headings and quickly find topics of interest.

-You need to apply heading styles in the correct order by their number, 'nesting' them sequentially.
-This is especially important to screen reader users.
+Apply heading styles in the correct order by their number, 'nesting' them sequentially.

 - Heading 1: main content heading